The Elon Musk Method – A 3-Part Bulletproof Self Promotion Strategy

 We all have an amazing journey to narrate, but we often miss out on this opportunity.

 If you are a student, for instance, don’t consider you study boring and mundane.
-If you are studying political sciences, mention the interesting parts of your studies and how you will become the next Francis Underwood.
+If you are studying political sciences, mention the interesting parts of your studies and how you are inspired by figures like Francis Underwood.

 If you are an engineer, explain your research and how it can impact the world.

 If you are a psychologist explain how you understand the complicated human psyche and how you want to use this knowledge to achieve the ideal relationship.

 Whatever you are, there is definitely an interesting journey you have been part of and I am sure that you are looking forward to a bright future.
 Just act like it.

 “Speak like a leader” is a great handbook that can help you communicate your ideas in an interesting way.